publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch4/m__us_usc_t2_s65e.md

  __Codification__

     Section, [Pub.
 L. 98–63, title I][/us/pl/98/63], July 30, 1983, [97 Stat.
 333][/us/stat/97/333], which provided that effective with fiscal year 1983 and each fiscal year thereafter, the expense allowance of Majority and Minority Whips of Senate could not exceed $5,000 each fiscal year for each Whip, was transferred and executed to [section 31a–1 of this title][/us/usc/t2/s31a–1].
+That section was editorially reclassified as [section 6102 of this title][/us/usc/t2/s6102].

 ----------